-As a gmail.com user, transfer file ownership to a Google Workspace domain via Shared Drives
+Transfer file ownership from Gmail to Google Workspace using Shared Drives

 In this article